 Check out this example from Cirrus LED, used to help sell their LED display services:

 Trade shows and conventions offer a fantastic opportunity to network with potential customers and would-be partners.
 And, just like in a sales pitch, it’s important to get your message across quickly.
 You want people passing your booth to immediately get a flavour of who you are, and what you do, even if they previously had no intention of stopping to chat.

-You can have an explainer video running on loop on a screen behind you at all times.
+You can have an explainer video running on loop on a screen behind you.
 A good tip is to have captions on-screen, so people can still get the message of your video, even if they aren’t close enough to hear it, or – as is sometimes the case – you have to exhibit without sound.

-Here’s a great example we created with our friends at Acomos.
+Here’s a great example we created with our friends at Poppulo.
 The whole video revolves around text which animates throughout in a bold, dynamic way that’s really easy to understand.

 Trade shows are busy, bustling places.
 You’re surrounded by competitors – if not directly, then at least competitors for the time and attention of show attendees.
 People want to get the most possible value from their time at shows.

 And, just as an explainer video can help engage time-poor online visitors, it can help communicate your value proposition to time-poor physical visitors, too.
 They can stand and watch the video for a minute or two, then move along to their next stop.
 It gives you an opportunity to start conversations, but you may also find that a lot of them will want to talk to you.

 Videos can do more than make your email marketing campaign look impressive.
 According to Syndacast, using the word ‘video’ will boost open rates by 19%, boost click-through by 65% and reduce unsubscribe rates by 26%.